-To obtain the growth rate of EWT more work needs to be done.
+To obtain the growth rate of the EWT more work needs to be done.
 We follow the discussion of Chapter 3 of Harris~\cite{Harris1963}.
 Harris analyzes general branching processes from a point process perspective.
-Although we use the same idea, our assumptions are different and the results from Harris's book~\cite{Harris1963} do not apply to our setting and require a generalization.
+Although we use the same idea, our assumptions are different and the results from Harris's book~\cite{Harris1963} do not apply to our setting, and hence, it requires a generalization.

 Abusing notation, let $Z_l(k-1,A)$ denote the number of vertices at depth $l$ of type $(k-1,z)$ where $k\in\mathbb{N}$ and $z\in A$ with $A\subset \mathbb{R}_+$ being a Borel set.
 Let $M_l(m,x;k-1,A)$ denote the expected value of $Z_l(k-1,A)$, conditioned on $n_{\root} = m$ and $v_{\root} = x$, i.e.,